SciCapt/Monte-Carlo-Neural-Nets/README.md

 The basic operation of these nets is that they can be trained to some data set (or not, currently working on a 'self-training' chess AI example) by randomly 'tweaking' the different parameter weight values within the net.
 These weight values are clipped to be restrained to the range [-1, 1].

-By defualt, a RELU-type function is applied at every layer calculation to give non-linearites such that more advanced calculations are actually possible.
+By default, a RELU-type function is applied at every layer calculation to give non-linearites such that more advanced calculations are actually possible.

 This is on PyPI, view the latest release at: https://pypi.org/project/mcnets/